 Want to know about the health benefits of beets?

-These intensely ruby-coloured root vegetables contain phytonutrients, which are the source of their deep red color but also known disease-fighting substances.
-Beets:
+These intensely ruby-coloured root vegetables contain phytonutrients, which are the source of their deep red colour but also known disease-fighting substances.

 - are great for cleansing the liver and purifying the blood.
 While many people think that alcohol is the only reason for liver problems, disease-causing inflammation is also caused by poor eating choices.

 - contain natural-occurring nitrates which convert into nitric oxide inside the body.
 This helps to dilate blood vessels, improving blood flow and lowering blood pressure overall.